-Introduction 1
+Introduction

-1 Disaster Damage and the Reconstruction Plan 2
+1 Disaster Damage and the Reconstruction Plan

-2 Status of the Reconstruction 4
+2 Status of the Reconstruction

-3 Support from Abroad (
+3 Support from Abroad

-4 Main Initiatives So Far 8
+4 Main Initiatives So Far

-(1) Ensuring Safety 8
+(1) Ensuring Safety

-1) Disaster Management for Communities 8
+1) Disaster Management for Communities

-2) Transportation Network Ġ
+2) Transportation Network

 (2) Rebuilding Lives 1

 3) Lifestyle and Employment 1

-4) Health, Medical Care, and Welfare 12
+4) Health, Medical Care, and Welfare 1.

-5) Local Communities 13
+5) Local Communities 1.

-6) Education, Culture, and Sports 14
+6) Education, Culture, and Sports 1

-(3) Regenerating Industries 16
+(3) Regenerating Industries 1

-7) Fisheries and Agriculture 16
+7) Fisheries and Agriculture 1

-8) Commerce and Tourism 18
+8) Commerce and Tourism 1

-(4) Tradition and Transmission for the Future 19
+(4) Tradition and Transmission for the Future 2

 (5) Support from all over Japan 2

-5 Past Initiatives for Reconstruction 23
+5 Past Initiatives for Reconstruction 2

-About Iwate / Thanks to the Reconstruction Supp ort